 These margaritas pack a punch!
 Two is usually my upper limit.
 Just be aware that without the traditional "fillers," these are mostly straight alcohol.

-If you’ve tried this margarita recipe or any other of my recipes on the blog, I want to see!
+If you’ve tried this recipe for paleo margaritas or any other of my recipes on the blog, I want to see!
 Tag me on social media @paleoscaleo and follow along for more delicious recipes.
 You can find me on Facebook, Instagram and Pinterest to see more delicious food and what I’m getting into.

 This site contains affiliate links through the Amazon Affiliate program and others, which allow me to earn a small commission when you purchase through them, at no cost to you.
 Thanks for your support!